yaroslav-shv96/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/Mid Course Project/README.md

 GROUP BY 1,2;
 ```

-Result :
+**Result:**

 <img width="161" alt="1" src="https://github.com/yaroslav-shv96/Advanced-SQL-MySQL-for-Ecommerce-Web-Analytics/assets/159712709/0d426e49-8c0a-40cf-9764-55c9a79ca487">

-Session to orders growth remained stable and saw a steadily increase from March, 3.23% to November, 4.20%.
+*Session and orders growth remained stable and saw a steadily increase.*

-2. - Next, it would be great to see a similar monthly trend for Gsearch, but this time splitting out nonbrand and brand campaigns separately.
+:round_pushpin: **Next, it would be great to see a similar monthly trend for Gsearch, but this time splitting out nonbrand and brand campaigns separately.
 I am wondering if brand is picking up at all.
-If so, this is a good story to tell.
+If so, this is a good story to tell.**

-Steps :
+**Steps:**

-Extract month from date, calculate relavant sessions and orders based on source is gsearch
++ Extract year and month from date, calculate relavant sessions and orders based on source is gsearch
-Aggregate to find conversion rate for every month based on campaign
++ Splitting out nonbrand and brand campaigns separately

-Query :
+**Query:**
 ```sql
 SELECT
 YEAR(website_sessions.created_at) AS yr,